 The Attwaters Jameson Hill Employment Law team has a proven track record of successfully representing Employers against a range of actions that can constitute Constructive Dismissal; such as an employee claiming to have been unfairly disciplined, wrongly accused of misconduct or a failure to properly follow a grievance procedure.

-Any Employee with one year’s continuous service is protected by the Employment Rights Act 1996 against Unfair Dismissal.
+Any Employee with two year’s continuous service is protected by the Employment Rights Act 1996 against Unfair Dismissal.
 Where an Employee is dismissed, the Employer must not only follow a fair procedure, but the reason for the dismissal must be fair too.

 At Attwaters Jameson Hill, our high quality Employment Law solicitors regularly advise Employers on acting fairly and lawfully when considering reasons and procedures for dismissal.